Kl4rry/crust/README.md

 A bunch of places convert values to string where it should throw an hard error instead.

 ## Questions to be answered
-Should lists expand to multiple arguments when passed to a function.
-Should this depend on if it is an internal or external command?
 Should return take a expr as optional parameter?
 What does even return mean as functions dont have traditional return values?